There’s a discussion board post due Monday 9/12 at 6am; go to the Blackboard page, and you’ll find it waiting for you.

-This is the home page for Philosophy 361, “Philosophy in Science Fiction”, being taught in the Fall 2016 semester by Professor Ron McClamrock of the University at Albany Department of Philosophy.
+This is the home page for Philosophy 361, “Philosophy in Science Fiction”, to be taught in the Fall 2016 semester by Professor Ron McClamrock of the University at Albany Department of Philosophy.

-You can get a very preliminary syllabus from the last time I taught the course here.
-There will be some changes for the new version.
+You can get a very preliminary syllabus for this course here.

 The course description: